-Deviations from "the Corporate

-Evaluation Item Yes No Abstract Illustration Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and Reasons

-4. Does the company appoint a V (1) On May 4, 2023, to implement None

-suitable number of competent corporate governance and strengthen

-personnel and a supervisor the functions of the Board of Directors,

-responsible for corporate the Company's Board of Directors

-governance matters (including but appointed KUO, CHIA-CHE as the

-not limited to providing information for directors and chief corporate governance officer to handle work related to corporate

-supervisors to perform their governance.
-Financial Manager KUO,

-functions, assisting directors and CHIA-CHE has accumulated over

-supervisors with compliance, three years of experience in executive

-handling work related to meetings positions related to finance in publicly

-of the board of directors and the traded companies.

-shareholders' meetings, and (2) major responsibilities include:

-producing minutes of board A. handling work related to meetings

-meetings and shareholders' of the board of directors and the

-meetings)? shareholders' meetings

-B. producing minutes of board

-meetings and shareholders'

-meetings

-C. assisting Directors in taking office

-and continuing their studies

-D. providing information for Directors to perform their functions

-E. assisting Directors with compliance

-F. Reporting to the Board of Directors

-the evaluation results of

-qualifications of Independent

-Directors during nomination,

-election, and their terms.

-G. handling work related to the change

-of Directors

-H. other matters stipulated in the

-Company's Articles of

-Incorporation or contracts.
+- (1) On May 4, 2023, to implement corporate governance and strengthen the functions of the Board of Directors, the Company's Board of Directors appointed KUO, CHIA-CHE as the chief corporate governance officer to handle work related to corporate governance.
+Financial Manager KUO, CHIA-CHE has accumulated over three years of experience in executive positions related to finance in publicly traded companies. - (2) major responsibilities include: - A. handling work related to meetings of the board of directors and the shareholders' meetings. - B. producing minutes of board meetings and shareholders' meetings. - C. assisting Directors in taking office and continuing their studies. - D. providing information for Directors to perform their functions. - E. assisting Directors with compliance. - F. Reporting to the Board of Directors the evaluation results of qualifications of Independent Directors during nomination, election, and their terms. - G. handling work related to the change of Directors. - H. other matters stipulated in the Company's Articles of Incorporation or contracts.